kevin-titi/kevin-titi/README.md

 ## My interest is in gaming industry and people analytics.

 - 📊 My team has won 1st place in [Wharton People Analytics Conference Case Competition 2023](https://www.youtube.com/watch?v=knH6NrAmbPM).
-I will put my work here soon.
+I will put my work [here](https://github.com/kk-chaiyapuk/Wharton_People_Analytics_Case_Competition_2023).
 - 🎮 I have done [MARVEL SNAP game teardown](https://www.linkedin.com/in/kk-titinanapun/details/projects/).
-Now, I’m exploring more on the analytics side of gaming industry.
+Now, I’m exploring more on the analytics side of the gaming industry.
 - 📖 My favorite books are from [Adam Grant](https://adamgrant.net/book/think-again/)!

 ## I would love to connect with new people!